-reduce output up to a quarter and then starts to boost the output as expected.
+To examine the role of assets prices, we add a log of the KSEI to our basic VAR model.
+Figure 5c shows that a monetary tightening (corresponding to a rise in TB6 of 0.8 percent) results in an immediate and persistent fall in equity prices, reaching to its lowest level of approximately 6.5 percent in 12 months from where equity prices start rising and stabilize at around 4 percent below the baseline after 30 months.
+Innovations in equity prices reduce output up to a quarter and then start to boost the output as expected.
 A 0.08 percent innovation/increase in stock prices boosts output by 12.5 percent in 6 months period above the baseline.
-However, the output stabilizes at 10 percent above the baseline after two years (Figure 6a).
+However, the output stabilizes at 10 percent above the baseline after two years (Figure 5a).
 This result apparently seems puzzling because of the fact that during the first four months innovations in equity prices led to a fall in output.
 In the later part, the high response of IPI to innovation in KSEI is because of high correlation between IPI and KSEI.